 - San Diego Gas & Electric (SDG&E)

-At the end of your 12-month billing period, you will be compensated for it at “fair market value” if you have any surplus credits on your account.
-Known as net surplus compensation (NSC), this rate changes based on the 12-month rolling average of the market rate for electricity.
+Under NEM 3.0, you must transfer to differentiated time-of-use (TOU) energy rates—also called electrification rates.
+At the end of your 12-month billing period, you will be compensated at “fair market value” if you have surplus credits on your account.
+Known as net surplus compensation, this rate changes based on the 12-month rolling average of the wholesale rate for electricity.
 You can find that historical data on your utility’s website.

 Municipalities and other electric cooperatives, such as the Los Angeles Department of Water and Power (LADWP), also provide net metering credits to residential solar owners in their territories.
-However, the value of the credit depends on the policies set by the municipal utility company or electric cooperative’s governing board.
+The value of the credit depends on the policies set by the municipal utility company or electric cooperative’s governing board.
+LADWP currently provides 1-to-1 net metering credits at the same value they charge you for consuming electricity.

 Consider Palmetto as Your California Solar Energy Company